llafuente/language-spec/language/functions.md

 *Constrains*

-1. The variable shall not be in a `left hand side` assigned.
+1. The variable shall not be in a `left hand side` assignament.

+2. Any property of an object shall not be in a `left hand side` assignament.

-2. A method that modified the value shall no be called.
+3. A method that modified the value shall no be called.

-3. Another function that modified the value shall not be called.
+4. Another function that modified the value shall not be called.

-4. A readonly parameters shall not be casted to a non-readable type.
+5. A readonly parameters shall not be casted to a non-readable type.

 *Example*